beluganos/beluganos/doc/setup-guide-ofdpa.md

 #### (Step 7) Login

 Once finished a install, it will be rebooted automatically.
 Please log in.
-The default username to is `root` and password is `onl`.
+The default user-name to is `root` and password is `onl`.

 ## 2. Setup for OF-DPA